-- Regularly review and adjust the Department's marketing plan including the components and strategies identified in this report. - Establish priority segments to target in terms of new program/service development and communication tactics. - Establish and regularly review performance measures for marketing; performance measures can be tracked through customer surveys as well as some web-based metrics. - Leverage relationships with partners to enhance marketing efforts through cross-promotion that include defined measurable outcomes.
+- and strategies identified in this report.

+- communication tactics.

+- Establishing and regularly reviewing performance measures for marketing; performance measures can be tracked through customer surveys as well as some web-based metrics. • Leveraging relationships with partners to enhance marketing efforts through cross-promotion that include defined measurable outcomes.